Close Menu

 Revenue-based financing in a nutshell.

 What is revenue-based financing?
+(Definition)

-Revenue-based financing is an alternative debt financing instrument with which early-stage and growth companies (Scale-ups) secure debt from investors.
+Revenue-based financing is an alternative debt financing instrument with which early-stage and growth companies (scale-ups) secure debt from investors.

-This funding approach is non-dilutive, companies do not have to sell shares in exchange for raising equity capital.
 Instead, RBF provides an alternative or complementary option to equity financing.
 It adds another layer to a company's capital structure.

 How does revenue-based financing work?